What is laryngeal cancer?

 For early laryngeal cancer, your care team will likely recommend surgery or radiation therapy.
 Research has shown that both are effective.
 Your team will base the decision on several factors, including:

-- Which treatment will preserve your voice and swallowing abilities.
+- Which treatment will preserve your ability to speak and swallow.

 - Your preferences, wishes and ability to follow the treatment plan.